31. All matches shall be governed by MCC Laws of the game, except for certain changes adapted by this League and detailed in these rules:

 c) Each club must insure all players against serious injury.
 Public liability insurance must be available for the playing venue.

-d) For home fixtures each team to provide wickets, bails, boundary markers and scoreboard to show runs scored, wickets fallen, and overs completed, plus first innings total.
+d) For home fixtures the home team to provide wickets, bails, boundary markers, fielding discs for a fielding circle and scoreboard to show runs scored, wickets fallen, and overs completed, plus first innings total.
 Numbers on the scoreboard must be clearly readable from all parts of the field of play.
-The home side shall provide an Umpires coat and bowlers markers.
+The home side shall also provide an Umpires coat and bowlers markers.

 e) All players must be in acceptable white cricket wear.
 A player not in whites may be allowed to take a full part in the game (except bowling), with the consent of the opposing captain, but must field behind the facing batsman, not in a close catching position, and not as a wicket-keeper.